shazChaudhry/Riversafe_tech_test/ansible/README.md

-## Execute playbooks manually
-This is how you execute playbooks manually from within the guest machine
-1. `vagrant ssh`
-1. `cd /vagrant/ansible`
-1. `export ANSIBLE_CONFIG=./ansible.cfg`.
-Without this system variable, you may get an error / warning saying _Ansible is being run in a world writable directory_

-Execute all roles defined in the main playbook:
-- `ansible-playbook site.yml`

-Controlling which one playbook to run at a time:
-- ansible-playbook site.yml --tags "TAG"
-  - where TAG is either `docker` or `nginx`

-Executing roles from within their test directories:
-- `ansible-playbook -i roles/install-docker/tests/hosts roles/install-docker/tests/test.yml`
-- `ansible-playbook -i roles/deploy-nginx/tests/hosts roles/deploy-nginx/tests/test.yml`

 ## Create a role or a scenario with Molecule
 Molecule helps develop roles using tests.
 The tool can even initialize a new roles e.g.
 - `cd /vagrant/ansible/roles`